 "Vague as ever, I see.
 Well… how did she react when she met you?"

 "Like most people react when they first meet me, she seemed positively eager to get away," Erik explained cynically.
 "She did, however, at least make an attempt at being civil, and she gave me a tour of her apartment."

 "Oh yeah, what's it like?"

-He sighed, wishing his exasperating friend would just lose interest and let the subject drop.
-"It's… small, which was a surprise."
+He sighed, wishing that Nadir would just lose interest and let the subject drop.
+"It's… smaller than I was expecting."

 "Nadir…" Erik growled in a warning tone.